-In order to pass the Course, the student should complete successfully or be exempted from the relevant modules and assessments and will therefore acquire the required number of credits.
+In order to pass your Course, you should complete successfully or be exempted from the relevant modules and assessments and will therefore acquire the required number of credits.

 The pass mark for each module is 50%.

 If you fail an assessment component or a module, the following will apply: